 If you’re thinking about getting this gear, then looks are going to be your primary concern, because while the functionality is there in bucketloads, you can find that in numerous other products, including from Castelli, who produce this line.

 This is kit for the poseur, the cycling flanneur.
-It isn’t for racing and given the little details isn’t particularly intended for really heavy duty riding of any kind, even if it is more than capable of undertaking it.
-It is more for the gents’ cafe outing which finishes with kicking back to sink a cortado.
+It isn’t for racing and given the little details, it isn’t particularly intended for really heavy duty riding of any kind, even if it is more than capable of undertaking it.
+It is more for the gents’ cafe outing which finishes with the sinking of a cortado.

 All the same, it has been designed using some of the most advanced fabrics known to the sport.
 The range utilises materials that can’t even be used for racing, “because they’re either too expensive or can’t be justified,” says David Millar.
 “For example the jersey is a third lighter than the lightest TDF jersey - something like 50g per sq m.
 They can’t use the fabric for racing because you can’t put sponsors’ names on it.”

-Another oddity about Chapter 3 is that you buy it according to your shirt size, or at least you are supposed to, although my shirt size is a 39” and I found the size 40” to be the correct fit.
-Except for the bib tights, which would fit me well were my stomach to be of the six-pack washboard type.
-The fact that there is a mildly stubborn rounded nature to it is enough to make the compression element of the bibs push my gut up and over in the style of a well baked muffin.
+Another oddity about CHPT3 is that you buy it according to your shirt size, or at least you are supposed to, although my shirt size is a 39” and I found the size 40” to be the correct fit.
+Except for the bib tights, which would fit me well were I to be sufficiently malnourished, which is never going to happen.
+The compression element of the bibs pushes my gut up and over in the style of a well baked muffin.
 It also makes for a sensation I would imagine to be similar to that of wearing a corset.
 As for the bulge that protrudes through the shirt, well it’s just wrong.

-Of course this should be incentive enough to shift that final lump of belly, although the temptation is always to wear a different pair of bibshorts instead.
+Of course this should be incentive enough to shift that final lump of excess, although the temptation is always to wear a different pair of bibshorts instead.

 The bibs are the only weak spot in what is a phenomenally well designed and beautifully crafted collection, which uses the very latest in manufacturing techniques.

-If you abide by the strict washing instructions (wash immediately after riding, or if you have help, get them to do it and by help we assume David means staff, as opposed to a carer) then this stuff will last you for years and still look good after a good few of them.
+If you abide by the strict washing instructions ("wash immediately after riding, or if you have help, get them to do it" and by help we assume David means staff, as opposed to a carer) then this stuff will last you for years and still look good.

 Summary: Millar’s entry into cycle kit is as slick and stylish as you would expect, although the snug fit of the bib shorts does make you wonder if the average rider was taken into account when designing the range.
 If you get one item, make it the superb Rockr softshell.